Tuesday, August 03, 2010

 August 1, 2010

-From Superior, WI we drove back north across the bridge to Duluth.
-They are having a Tall Ships festival.
-We park outside the downtown area and take a shuttle to the inner harbor.
-There in a line along the wharf are eight masted-ships of yesteryear.
-We only paid the general admission because we didn’t feel the need to tour them.
-I am glad we did as even this early in the morning there are very long lines at each ship.
-I am still a little peaved as the ships are hard to appreciate behind the lines of people, fencing, trees and flags.
-We continue past the ships farther along the harbor front.
-The harbor makes a hard turn and we end up getting a better view of the ships from the “no-charge” end of the harbor.
-There is a wide variety of Tall Ships representing several different eras and purposes.
-Probably for me the most interesting was the HMS Bounty, a ship built for the Marlon Brando version of the Mutiny movie.
-It also starred in the more recent Pirates of the Caribbean.
+We continue past the ships.
+The harbor makes a hard right turn and we end up getting a cleaner view of the ships from the “no-charge” end of the harbor.
+There is a variety of Tall Ships representing different eras and purposes.
+Two are from the War of 1812.
+For me the most interesting was the HMS Bounty, a ship built for the Marlon Brando version of the Mutiny movie.
+It also starred in the recent Pirates of the Caribbean.
 None of these sailing ships are all that big.
-It is amazing that a large crew could live inside those tight confines let alone trust the ship to carry them safely around the globe.
+It is amazing that a large crew could live inside those tight confines for months on end let alone trust the ship to carry them safely around the globe.
 No wonder some of them mutinied.

 After a surprisingly nice couple of hours strolling the harbor at Duluth, we make our way due south deeper into Wisconsin.